19hours/sg-statutes/Acts/Insurance Act.md

 (e) is not the subject of any trust created under section 73 of the Conveyancing and Law of Property Act (Cap.
 61); and

-(f) is not an annuity purchased with the minimum sum under section 15(6C) of the Central Provident Fund Act;
+(f) is not an annuity purchased with the retirement sum under section 15(6C) of the Central Provident Fund Act;

+[Act 26 of 2016 wef 01/01/2017]

+“retirement sum” has the same meaning as in section 2(1) of the Central Provident Fund Act;

+[Act 26 of 2016 wef 01/01/2017]

 “will” has the same meaning as in the Wills Act (Cap.
 352).